wilsonmar/wilsonmar.github.io/_posts/2020-12-14-servicenow.md

 On both client and server, <strong>JavaScript</strong> is the language used, with Script Includes, UI Macros.

+AngularJs (not Angular 2) is the frontend framework ServiceNow currently uses.

-Demo and development instances are delivered with pre-loaded sample data which includes employees, incidents, assets, and locations.
+PROTIP: Demo and development instances are delivered with pre-loaded sample data which includes employees, incidents, assets, and locations.
 Sample locations include real addresses to <a target="_blank" href="https://www.hooters.com/">Hooters restaurants</a> (1111 W 120th Ave, Westminster CO, 1211 13th Avenue Dr Se, Hickory NC, etc.).

 <a name="Platform"></a>